CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Conclusion

 \section{Conclusion}

-In this work, we addressed the emerging challenge of joint-modal implicit jailbreak attacks, where individually benign inputs jointly express unsafe intent.
-We propose an automated red-teaming framework, named ImpForge, that generates diverse and high-quality implicit malicious samples.
-Building on these data, we developed CrossGuard, a multimodal safeguard capable of defending against both explicit and implicit threats.
-Our empirical results demonstrate that ImpForge effectively reveals the vulnerabilities of state-of-the-art MLLMs and guardrails, while CrossGuard achieves superior robustness and balanced security-utility across diverse scenarios.
-Overall, these contributions provide a practical foundation for strengthening MLLM safety against real-world implicit threats.
+This work addresses joint-modal implicit jailbreak attacks, where individually benign inputs combine to express unsafe intent.
+We propose ImpForge, an automated red-teaming framework that generates diverse implicit malicious samples.
+Utilizing this data, we develop CrossGuard, a multimodal safeguard effective against both explicit and implicit threats.
+Our results show that ImpForge effectively exposes vulnerabilities in state-of-the-art MLLMs and guardrails, while CrossGuard achieves superior robustness and a balanced security-utility trade-off.
+These contributions establish a practical foundation for defending MLLMs against real-world implicit threats.